 For our days ..
-Neath the sun ....
-Neath the stars $\dots$ Neath the sky $\dots$
+Neath the sun Neath the stars ...
+Neath the sky

 As we go ...
 This we know ...
 God is nigh...

 I, too, have felt the chills while listening to "Taps" but I have never seen all the words to the song until now.
 I didn't even know there was more than one verse.
 I also never knew the story behind the song and I didn't know if you had either so I thought I'd pass it along.
 I now have an even deeper respect for the song than I did before.